 Some of the best ways to use your explainer video:

 - Homepage: Definitely include your explainer video on the home page of your website.
 This is the page that receives the highest traffic, so featuring your explainer video prominently will help quickly inform new visitors.

-- Email Campaigns: Mentioning the word ‘video’ in your email subject lines has been shown to increase click through rates by 65%.
+- Email Campaigns: Mentioning the word ‘video’ in your email subject lines has been shown to increase interest and engagement.
 Put your explainer video to work by mentioning it in the subject line and linking to it from email marketing campaigns.

 - Sales Meetings: Arm your sales team with video ready mobile devices.
 Starting a sales meeting with an explainer video unifies sales messaging, and saves the sales department a lot of time and effort.